zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

     ![Enable Data Safe button](images/enable-data-safe-button.png "Enable Data Safe button")

 ## Task 2: Create a compartment

-A tenancy administrator can create a compartment for you in your tenancy.
-When registering your Autonomous Database and creating Oracle Data Safe resources throughout this workshop, you need to select a compartment.
-From here on in, we refer to this compartment as "your compartment."
+As a tenancy administrator, create a compartment in IAM in which to store Oracle Data Safe resources.
+From here on in, we refer to the compartment created in this task as "your compartment."

 > **Note**: If you have an existing compartment in your tenancy that you can use, or you are using an Oracle-provided environment, you can skip this task.